 SRP Market Engagement aims to raise awareness and perform outreach and engagement for SRP-related activities.
 The current SRP Outreach and Engagement Plan is specifically tailored to promote the Rhode Island System Data Portal.

 The purpose of the SRP Outreach and Engagement Plan is to raise awareness of and drive engagement with the Rhode Island System Data Portal and associated map resources to all appropriate Rhode Island parties, with the primary target audience being third-party solution providers.
-These third-party solution providers include potential distributed energy resource (DER) solution providers.
+These third-party solution providers include potential DER solution providers.
+The Outreach and Engagement Plan is in the SRP because it supports an SRP initiative, the Rhode Island System Data Portal.
+The SRP Outreach and Engagement Plan is not included in any other Company program or plan because SRP Outreach and Engagement drives directly at engagement with DER providers to seek solutions for NWA projects.

+There may be additional opportunities for installations of alternative solutions and technologies that reduce peak load outside of National Grid’s consideration and proposal of cost-effective NWA projects.
+This SRP Outreach and Engagement Plan will nurture these inherent opportunities with the work the Company is doing on the Portal, and to encourage and engage DER solution providers to support the strategic deployment of these solutions to benefit constrained areas.

+Such engagement will enable third-party solution providers and vendors to more easily access available information about National Grid’s electric distribution system in Rhode Island and therefore further enable these solution providers to create, submit and develop innovative energy solutions for Rhode Island customers.
+The SRP Outreach and Engagement Plan upholds the commitment of National Grid and the State of Rhode Island to advance a more reliable, safe, and cost-effective energy landscape for residents and businesses of Rhode Island.

 Market Engagement Channels

 With respect to SRP and NWA activities, the Company engages with the market, vendors, and third-party solution providers through the following communication channels: